-Wichita Eyelid Lift Surgery
+Wichita Eyelid Surgery

 Blepharoplasty is an eyelid procedure through which excess upper eyelid skin and fat tissue are removed.
 The procedure can be considered cosmetic, or it may be medically necessary if vision is affected by droopy eyelids.
 Cosmetic procedures are not covered by insurance, whereas medically necessary ones are.

 You can have muscular drooping of the eyelid where the muscle that lifts up the island becomes weak or you can have just extra skin and fat that’s collecting on your upper eyelids that’s putting a lot of weight on the eyelid and pushing it down.

 What are Some of the Symptoms of Droopy Eyelids?

 Some of the main symptoms of drooping of the eyelid, besides being visible to the to the individual, is blurry vision.
 You know if the upper eyelids are so droopy that they’re causing the vision to be blurry to the point where it becomes a danger to perhaps drive or walk and even do your daily functions, then you definitely want to get something done.
 And in that case, if the vision is affected, then insurance does cover the cost of the eyelid surgery.
 However if you’re only doing it for cosmetic reasons because you don’t like the appearance of the eyelid and there’s no visual compromise, then of course insurance will not pay for it.

 How Long Will it Take to Heal After Having Eyelid Surgery?